 2. Q: I’ve noticed a few partners have stopped asking me to dance.
 Do they think they’re too good for me?
 How do I handle this?

 It’s possible that this is just a coincidence.
 But if you ask them and they decline repeatedly, It’s likely that they had a bad experience with you the last time they danced with you, and the easiest way to deal with it is to avoid dancing with you again.
 It would help to get some outside perspective on your comfort-factor.
 You might be doing things that you think are sexy and cool, but are actually backfiring.
+You might be slacking on your hygiene and your bad breath or body odour is too much to handle.
 You might not even realize that some handholds you think are working fine for you are actually painful for your partner.
 Take this as a hint to get some honest feedback, ideally in a private lesson, to find out if you are doing anything dangerous or off-putting.

 3. Q: I took enough lessons to learn my basics.
 I have fun social dancing, that’s all that matters, right?
 Why do I need more lessons?